 The Diploma in Grade R Teaching will grant a vast number of under-qualified and unqualified Grade R practitioners the opportunity of gaining access to higher education qualification.
 In simpler terms; if you are working at a school as a Grade R teacher without qualification, the Grade R diploma is for you.
 The Grade R diploma will develop the necessary competencies to understand how learners learn, how to teach and how to assess what they learn.

 Grade R is on the NQF level 6 and you will be able to articulate into a BEd degree (Foundation Phase) in order to gain status as a fully qualified teacher.
 The minimum duration is 3 years with a maximum of 6 years.
 As already mentioned, you must already be working at a school in Grade R to be able to apply for admission.
 The minimum admission requirement for this qualification is a National Senior Certificate with diploma endorsement or equivalent.

-To be admitted to the BEd degree you will need an APS of 24 and National Senior Certificate for admission to a B degree.
+To be admitted to the BEd degree you will need an APS of 24 and a National Senior Certificate for admission to a B degree.
 Added to that, you will need 50% for your home language which can be Afrikaans, English, Zulu, Sepedi, Sesotho or Setswana.
-For English a pass level 4 (50-59%) is required.
-Other requirements are personal access to internet on regular a basis and it is compulsory to undergo Work Integrated Learning (WIL).
+For English, a pass level 4 (50-59%) is required.
+Other requirements are personal access to the internet on a regular basis and it is compulsory to undergo Work Integrated Learning (WIL).
 The minimum duration for the degree is four years.